Rashidapp/Armory_Documentation/logic_nodes/reference.md

 ### Array Remove By Index

-Remove an element from an array by its index.
+Removes the element from the given array by its index.

 **See also:**